Julian Thompson (Royal Marines officer): Military career

 Thompson joined the Royal Marines in 1952.
 Between 1954 and 1969, he served in 40, 42, 43, 45 Commandos Royal Marines.
 In 1954 he served in Egypt.
 He also served two tours in Cyprus for the Cyprus Emergency, in which he deployed to the Troodos Mountains on counterinsurgency operations, during which time he and his platoon lived in a monastery.
 During the 1960s he was deployed as a staff officer to Borneo for the Indonesia–Malaysia confrontation, and also to Aden for the Aden Emergency.
 He was promoted to major at the end of 1968, and to lieutenant colonel at the start of 1975.
 He was appointed commanding officer of 40 Commando in 1975, and commanded it for two and a half years.
 He was promoted to colonel in mid-1978, and later to brigadier and appointed as commander of 3 Commando Brigade in 1981.
 Thompson commanded 3 Commando Brigade in the 1982 Falklands War.
 Promoted to major general, he served as commander of the Training Reserve Forces and Special Forces RM from 1983 to 1986.
 He retired in 1986.

 Later life

 In retirement, Thompson has written extensively on British military history.
 His first book, No Picnic was published in 1985, whilst he was still serving in the Royal Marines.

 From 1987 to 1997, Thompson was a senior research fellow in "logistics and armed conflict in the modern age" at King's College, University of London.
 He has been a visiting professor at the Department of War Studies of King's since 1997.

+Thompson appeared in the TV series A Game of War, Episode 2 broadcast on Sunday 10 August 1997.
+The wargame was the Battle of Naseby.

 Thompson is the Chairman of Veterans for Britain, an organization with the aim to "put forward the defence and security arguments for the UK to vote to leave the European Union" and following the referendum to "support Her Majesty's Government in the task of restoring full sovereign control to all aspects of the defence of the realm in accordance with that mandate of the people".